About Jewish-Catholic Relations and the Archdiocese of Chicago

 The Bernardin-Jerusalem Lecture series commemorates Joseph Cardinal Bernardin’s voyage to Israel, the West Bank and Gaza, accompanied by local Catholic and Jewish leaders.
 On March 23, 1995, Cardinal Bernardin delivered a lecture entitled "Anti-Semitism: The Historical Legacy and the Continuing Challenge for Christians," in the Senate Hall at Hebrew University of Jerusalem.
 The lecture was the centerpiece of his visit to Israel.
 Upon returning to the United States, Cardinal Bernardin established an annual lecture to continue the high level of conversation between Chicago's Jewish and Catholic communities around the theological issues affecting their relationship.

-Click here to read more about the 2017 event.
+- Click here to view the flyer for the 2019 event.

 Jewish-Catholic Scholars Dialogue Group